simplesamlphp/simplesamlphp-module-oidc/UPGRADE.md

+# Version 4 to 5
+- PHP version requirement was bumped to v8.1

 # Version 3 to 4
 - PHP version requirement was bumped to v8.0 to enable updating important dependant packages like 'league/oauth2-server' which has already moved to PHPv8 between their minor releases.